‘Prayers have been answered’: Washington Coach Ron Rivera is told he is cancer free

 “It’s one thing to have something in your life going on,” Del Rio said earlier this month.
 “But to have a battle with cancer and the treatment that he went through and to see him and the toughness and the determination and the grit, I think the team kind of understands a little bit better what it looks like to man up and to handle things and to keep fighting.”

 On Oct.
 26, Rivera rang the bell at Inova Schar Cancer Institute in Fairfax, Va. to commemorate his final treatment.
 He came away from his experience with hope of a clean bill of health but also hope for change.
-He said he wanted to become an advocate for affordable health care and improved coverage, after learning the high cost of treatment and potential pitfalls in trying to obtain health insurance, which he received through the team.
+He said he wanted to become an advocate for affordable health care and improved coverage after learning the high cost of treatment and potential pitfalls in trying to obtain health insurance, which he received through the team.

 “From my own experience and from what I’ve seen, I just think that people need to have some sort of options in this country,” Rivera told The Washington Post in November.
 “I mean, we’re the richest country in the world.
 How could we not?”